bcaine/VLC-Transceiver/README.md

 ## Limitations and Issues

-1. We are unable to mmap more than 16kb of /dev/mem for use communicating between the PRU and Linux Partition.
-MMapping /dev/mem in general seems non-ideal and dangerous, but this seems to be the standard doing this in the Beaglebone community.
-We are unsure of another way to do DMA without doing this.
-This limit makes transmitting more data require special care, like our overflow queue.
+We are using mmap to map /dev/mem to share data between the Linux size and the PRUs, which is a terrible, dangerous, hacky idea.
+For some reason, this seems to be the standard doing this in the Beaglebone community.
+Most beaglebone guides will tell you to use a base address of 0x80000000, which on a beaglebone with debian this is the start of RAM.
+This is probably a bad idea.
+Check what areas are in use:

+	$ cat /proc/iomem
+	80000000-9fefffff : System RAM
+	80008000-80801253 : Kernel code
+	80844000-80945bbf : Kernel data

+You can see that if you map 0x80000000, and use more than 8kb of data, you quickly end up corrupting your kernel...
+Don't do that.

+We are doing a bad thing and picking an area of System RAM that appears available.
+In our code, we just choose 0x90000000, and map about 16mb of room.
+We can hide this from the OS using the memmap linux kernel parameter.
+If this was ever to be used in any kind of production environment or real usage, the "correct solution" would be to write or use a kernel driver that allocates a continuous block of physical memory that is reserved from the OS specifically for Direct Memory Access between the PRUs and the Linux partition.
+[CMEM from Texas Instruments](http://processors.wiki.ti.com/index.php/CMEM_Overview) seems like a pretty good way to do this.
+If you need a stable system or this is for anything more than a hobbyist project, going the Kernel Driver route is really the only way to go.

 ## Use